 Mary Theresa Gallagher (Mary Theresa Hickey), N-723806 (February 7, 1918 – October 22, 1986)

 Mary Gallagher was born in Larksville, Pennsylvania, the eldest of six children of Charles (a coal miner) and Margaret Gallagher.
-2nd Lieutenant Gallagher was listed as being assigned to night duty, Surgical Section as of December 31, 1943.
+2nd Lieutenant Gallagher served at Camp Upton, New York prior to joining the 32nd Station Hospital at Camp Kilmer, New Jersey on December 29, 1942.
+She was listed as being assigned to night duty, Surgical Section as of December 31, 1943.
 She is listed as a general duty nurse on the May 1 and December 31, 1944 rosters.
 She was promoted to 1st lieutenant as of March 17, 1945.
 She left the unit in July 1945.

-Gallagher’s son recalls his mother telling him that she shipped out for North Africa in January 1943 with three other nurses aboard a troop ship; since about half the 32nd Station Hospital nurses were split into groups of four, it’s very likely she was already with the unit at this time.
+Gallagher’s son recalls his mother telling him that she shipped out for North Africa in January 1943 with three other nurses aboard a troop ship.
+(According to the unit’s morning reports, she was accompanied by Dr. Candler Willis, and nurses Ruth Donovan, Velma Drolet, and Cecilia Gallant; the name of the vessel was not specified, but it could not have been the U.S.S.
+Ancon.)
 Aboard ship, she met Edward James Hickey, the youngest of six children born to Jeremiah G. Hickey (one of the founders of the Hickey-Freeman Company in Rochester, New York).

 2nd Lieutenant Gallagher married Captain Hickey at the hospital chapel on November 22, 1944.
 The wedding was officiated by the unit’s Catholic chaplain, Captain William V. O’Connor.
 The couple honeymooned in Sorrento.
 After returning from the war, the Hickeys raised four daughters and two sons, one of whom they adopted.
 She died in Rochester, New York, aged 68.

-The only Cecilia Gallant I could find (with the likely date of birth listed above) in the Department of Veterans Affairs Beneficiary Identification and Records Locator Death File (which frequently doesn’t include known World War II nurses from the unit at all) lists her as entering active duty on November 5, 1942 and being discharged on November 27, 1945.
+The only Cecilia Gallant I could find (with the likely date of birth listed above and consistent with Griffin’s V-mail) in the Department of Veterans Affairs Beneficiary Identification and Records Locator Death File (which frequently doesn’t include known World War II nurses from the unit at all) lists her as entering active duty on November 5, 1942 and being discharged on November 27, 1945.
 Oddly, the Massachusetts birth records have a Margaret Cecilia Gallant listed as being born to Paul (a mechanist) and Almina Gallant, in Waltham on December 30, 1899.
 Her parents had immigrated from Canada, and were French-Canadian according to the 1910 and 1920 censuses.
 Principal Chief Nurse Brammer’s 1943 report mentions that while in staging at Bouisseville, Algeria (after arriving in Oran January 26, 1943 and before beginning setup in Tlemcen on February 18), one of the nurses taught French lessons to the others.
-Based on her background, 2nd Lieutenant Gallant is a likely but not a confirmed candidate.
+Based on her background, 2nd Lieutenant Gallant is a likely but not a confirmed candidate; 2nd Lieutenant Claire LaBonne is another.

 She was listed as Margaret on the 1900 census but Cecilia on the 1910 and 1920 censuses.
 On the 1920 census she was listed as living in Lynn, Massachusetts and working as a cashier at a grocery store, but by 1930 she was a listed (as Margaret C. Gallant) as being a registered nurse at Worcester State Hospital.
 The 1940 census also listed her as Margaret C. Gallant, listing her as a graduate nurse at Metropolitan State Hospital.
 She died in Marlborough, Massachusetts, aged 86.